Sky Tonight

 Where is Arcturus right now?

 Arcturus is located in the constellation Bootes, at right ascension 14h 15m 39s" and declination 19° 10' 56s.
-At the current time, it is below the horizon and not visible from your location.
+Although it is currently above the horizon at an altitude of 59 degrees, Arcturus is not visible because it is daytime.

 Arcturus - Red Giant Star